Wellness Exams for Pets in Nashua, NH

 Because your pet is like a family member, regular wellness care is essential to give them the attention they deserve.
-Pet wellness visits give us the time to talk about any unusual changes in your fur baby and give them a thorough examination.
+Pet wellness exams give us the time to talk about any unusual changes in your fur baby and give them a thorough examination.
 It also gives you time with your veterinarian to discuss a detailed schedule of care for your pet.
 This is especially important for a new pet, because other essential services like vaccinations and when to spay and neuter can be confusing.
 If you adopted your bundle of fur, you may not be sure of their history.
 In that case, pet wellness exams give us the time to zone in on needed care.

-Annual wellness visits for adult pets and two to three yearly visits for senior pets can alert us to medical conditions we wouldn’t otherwise know about.
+Annual wellness exams for adult pets and two to three yearly visits for senior pets can alert us to medical conditions we wouldn’t otherwise know about.
 Many conditions can be less severe with early treatment.
 A thorough examination can also indicate the need for maintenance services that can prevent potential conditions altogether.
 Some of the things we look for in a pet wellness exam are:

 - Tartar buildup, which means your pet is ready for a dental cleaning.